Duration

 Sleeping: Wild camping Meals: Cooked on fire

 Day 5.
 Exploring peaceful river valleys.
 The terrain opens up into wider valleys with rolling mountains all around.
-It’s a day for taking in the majestic beauty and tranquillity of this natural and unchanging landscape.
+It’s a day for taking in the majestic beauty and tranquillity of this natural, unaltered landscape.

 Sleeping: Wild camping then homestay Meals: Cooked on fire